PierrickPro/dbtlearn/README.md

 - not_null
 - accepted_values
 - Relationships

+Generic tests are defined in the `models/schema.yml` file.

 You can also define your own generic tests or import tests from dbt packages